 Of course, this only applies if you are in the U.S.A.
 If you are Canadian and celebrating Canada Day, then just skip the blue parts of the foods.

 BTW, I also have a post with lots of patriotic cocktails, 4th Of July Cocktails: Light Up Your Summer Party With These All-American Drinks.
 There's a nice mixture of cocktails, shots, and some mocktails thrown in for the non-drinkers.

 If you are interested in quick and easy decor ideas head on over to my post on 50+ Budget-Friendly DIY 4th Of July Decorations, Crafts and Recipes.
 Lots of inexpensive ways to decorate for the holiday!

 Easy 4th of July Desserts

-I made this last year and it is AMAZING and since it’s made with refrigerated cookie dough as the crust, it only takes 15 minutes tops to make!
+I made it last year and it is AMAZING and since it's made with refrigerated cookie dough as the crust, it only take 15 minutes to make!

-This is another fast one taking roughly 15 minutes to put together and then you just put in the refrigerator for it to set up.
+This is another one that takes roughly only 15 minutes to make and then sits in the fridge to set up.